tomekc/cartography_workshop/ddd_intro.md

 ^[KS]
 - During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique based on example of a software which helps manuver ships over river Elbe on their way to Hamburg.
 - we considered it a missing part of our findings and decided to try it.
-- looks like efficient technique
+- looks like concise and efficient technique

 ---